Hugo Gryn: Career

+Personal life

 He married Jacqueline Selby on 1 January 1957, and they had four children together.

 Gryn died of cancer on 18 August 1996, aged 66, and is buried at Hoop Lane Cemetery in Golders Green, London.
 The grave lies in a relatively prominent location, just north-east of the main entrance.
-The Chief Rabbi at the time, Jonathan Sacks, refused to attend his funeral on principle.
-Sacks wrote in later leaked private correspondence that as part of the Jewish Reform movement, Rabbi Gryn was a part of a "false grouping" and one of "those who destroy the faith".
+The Chief Rabbi at the time, Jonathan Sacks, did not attend his funeral.
+This was blown up in the British press as 'The Gryn Affair'.
+Sacks wrote in later leaked private correspondence that, as part of the Jewish Reform movement, Rabbi Gryn was a part of a "false grouping" and one of "those who destroy the faith".